AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 ## 1. Setting up Local Environment

 Please always ensure your local environment and tooling is up to date to avoid any possible issues.
 The instructions can be located at [Setting up Your Environment](./index.md).
-Ideally while setting up your environment, you requested access to Project Firefly as described at [How to Get Access to Project Firefly](../overview/getting_access.md) and your request has been approved.
+Ideally while setting up your environment, you requested access to App Builder as described at [How to Get Access to App Builder](../overview/getting_access.md) and your request has been approved.
 If your request has not yet been approved, you may want to wait before proceeding with the steps in this document.

 ## 2. Creating a new Project on Developer Console

 [Adobe Developer Console](/console) gives you access to [APIs](/apis), [SDKs](https://github.com/adobe/aio-sdk) and developer tools to build on, integrate, and extend Adobe products.
-In Project Firefly, you would need access to [Adobe I/O Runtime](/apis/experienceplatform/runtime) credentials which would be used for deploying your application, and access to API credentials if you want to access any Adobe [APIs](/apis) in your application.
+In App Builder, you would need access to [Adobe I/O Runtime](/apis/experienceplatform/runtime) credentials which would be used for deploying your application, and access to API credentials if you want to access any Adobe [APIs](/apis) in your application.

 Follow the instructions to set up your project:
 1. Navigate to [Adobe Developer Console](/console).